bizlipp/RydeSync/README.md

 ### Firebase Configuration

 If Firebase fails to initialize, check your `.env` file and ensure all required environment variables are set correctly.

+### WebRTC and Firestore Issues

+#### Console Flooding with Messages

+If your browser console is flooded with messages, check:
+1. Firebase configuration is correct with real (not placeholder) values
+2. Your app is using Firestore only (not Realtime Database)
+3. You're accessing the app via `localhost` or a proper domain (not file:// protocol)

+#### Audio Sync Issues

+If audio sync isn't working properly:
+1. Check browser console for Firestore connection errors
+2. Ensure all users are on the same version of the app
+3. Try leaving and rejoining the room
+4. Check if your browser blocks autoplay (especially on mobile)

+#### Network Errors

+For connection issues:
+1. Ensure your firewall allows WebRTC connections
+2. Try using a different network if you're behind a restrictive NAT/firewall
+3. For production use, consider adding TURN server configuration

 ## License